sunfounder/Summary-of-Fun-Projects/docs/source/arduino/brick_breaker.rst

 In this lesson, you’ll learn how to use a OLED Display Module, a Joystick Module with the Arduino R4 UNO to create a brick breaker game.
 We’ll cover using the Adafruit SSD1306 and GFX libraries to display on the screen.

-The LCD will display the game screen, and players can use the joystick to control the gameplay in the brick breaker game.
+The OLED Screen will display the game screen, and players can use the joystick to control the game.

 .. raw:: html